Free Overnight Parking in the Navajo Nation

 Wagon Wheel Rest Area, Kayenta, Arizona

 Wagon Wheel Rest Area lies along US-160 through the Navajo Nation, just at the outskirts of the town of Kayenta.
 From the looks of it, it seems like it could accommodate up to 10 RVs.
 Yet, when we arrived there, it was completely empty.

 Entry into the rest area is bumpy, with rutted access.
 The first access has a very deep dip, and we would not recommend any trailers pull through that.
-Try the next access down, and it’s a little better, though still hairy.
+Try the next access down, it’s a little better though still hairy.

 Once you make it in, it’s still rather unlevel.
 You’ll definitely need to set some leveling blocks.
 But once you take a look around, you’ll actually find some half-way decent camping here.
 Still, it’s bumpy and rutted through here; I’d recommend high clearance RVs and vans try it.

 It’s not clear how long you are allowed to remained parked or camped here.
 There is no signage, and I couldn’t find any information on the Navajo Nation’s website.